futurediffusion/fast-translator/README.md

 translation enclosed in double asterisks (for example `**hello**`).
 The application filters the response to display only the text inside the asterisks.

+Press `Ctrl+Enter` (or `Ctrl+Return`) inside the input box to send the text for translation.
+The input field supports multiple lines so you can type longer passages.